All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Different sports create different stress patterns on the body.
 Your recovery stack should match the specific demands of your training.

 Endurance athletes (runners, cyclists, triathletes): - BPC-157: Focus on tendon and joint protection.
 Inject near common overuse injury sites (Achilles, IT band, patellar tendon) when relevant - TB-500: Standard protocol.
 Endurance athletes benefit from TB-500's systemic anti-inflammatory effects, since high-volume training creates widespread low-grade inflammation - CJC-1295/Ipamorelin: Prioritize bedtime dosing.
 Endurance athletes need overnight recovery more than post-workout GH pulses because training sessions are long and glycogen-depleting - Additional consideration: Monitor iron and ferritin levels more frequently.
-GH peptides do not replace iron, and endurance athletes are prone to iron depletion through foot-strike hemolysis and sweat losses
+GH peptides don't replace iron, and endurance athletes are prone to iron depletion through foot-strike hemolysis and sweat losses

 Strength and power athletes (weightlifters, powerlifters, sprinters): - BPC-157: Higher doses (500mcg twice daily) during heavy training blocks.
 Inject near joints under the most load (shoulders, elbows, knees) - TB-500: Standard loading, but consider extending the loading phase to 6 weeks during peak training periods - CJC-1295/Ipamorelin: Post-workout dosing on training days (fasted) to capitalize on the exercise-induced GH amplification effect.
 Bedtime dosing on rest days - Additional consideration: Track strength metrics weekly.
 If lifts stall or decline despite adequate nutrition and sleep, the recovery protocol may need adjustment